-Measuring sleep quality
+Step 2: Measuring sleep quality

 One thing I often hear people worry about is wearing a tracker for the rest of their lives, but don’t worry!
-I only wore the device daily for about a month when optimizing my sleep.
+I only wore the device daily for about a month when I optimized my sleep.
 Nowadays I just put it on every other month or so – when I feel something’s amiss with my sleep quality.

 In a week, I learnt more about my sleep than in decades before.
-It confirmed it doesn’t matter whether I sleep for 7 or 9 hours, as long as I have at least one long deep sleep period.
+It confirmed it doesn’t matter at all whether I sleep for 7 or 9 hours, as long as I have at least one long deep sleep period.
 Crucial information that flies in the face of common sense.

-Improving sleep quality based on data
+Step 3: Improving sleep quality based on data

 I started compiling a list of things I should and should not do before going to bed.
 I tried each and measured its impact.
-If something like increased exercise or eating a certain type of food increased my time spent in REM sleep, I noted it down, then tried another.
+If something like intensive exercise or eating a certain type of food increased my time spent in REM sleep, I noted it down, then tried another.
 In another week, I learnt I should not exercise after 8 pm or check my phone before falling asleep.
 These things, among others, definitely ruin my sleep quality.